zwazdr/stake_shitblocker/README.md

 tabs

-Used to notify open Stake.com tabs when settings are changed from the popup.
+Used to notify open Stake.com tabs when settings are changed from the pop-up.

 Host permissions for Stake.com https://stake.com/*